There are some incredibly popular games designed by Richard Garfield.

 - Green – Forest – Growing and amassing lots of creatures including giant creatures

-A deck can be made up of any combination of colours, but 1 or 2 colours is the most common and recommended for beginners.
+A deck can be made up of any combination of colors, but 1 or 2 colors is the most common and recommended for beginners.

 How it plays

 Each turn players randomly draw cards from their deck to see what they can play.
 How players use their mana and play their cards each turn has a huge impact on who wins a game.
 There are so many different actions and abilities on the cards that no two games ever play the same.